davidiw/os-website/lab/shell.md

 You can do this assignment on any operating system that supports the Unix API (a Zoo machine, your laptop with Linux or Mac OS, etc.).
-Please submit your shell to the XXX at any time before the end of the shopping period (9/10).
+Please submit your shell using the instructions below at any time before the end of the shopping period (9/10).
 However, the course assumes that students have completed this assignment prior to the second class (8/29).